vntr-admin/combiner/README.txt

         -minReps n
             the minimum number of replicas to maintain of each user.
             (Integer) n >= 0.
 Default is 0.
 Sane values are 0-3.
-            Note: you need to use a trace that has at least minNumReplicas to start, or it could crash.
+            Note: you need to use a trace that has at least as many replicas            as you specify or it could crash.
         -gamma g
             the allowed imbalance ratio.
 If average partition size is 100 users, and gamma=1.25, partitions will contain 75-125 users.
-            Default value is 1.01.
+            1 < g < 2.
+Default value is 1.15.
 Sane values are 1.01-1.25.

 Metis:
-    Description: Uses Karypis et alia's METIS algorithm, provided for comparison with high-quality, performant, off-the-shelf partitioner.
+    Description: Uses Karypis et alia's METIS algorithm Provided for comparison with a high-quality, performant, off-the-shelf partitioner.
         Requires installation of metis (tested with version 5.1.0) and subsequent setup in config.properties.
+(See "METIS-specific
+        Configuration" under CONFIGURATION AND BUILDING.)
     Type name: METIS
     Arguments:
         [none]